onielrosario/ImageScanner/README.md

 * the section number
 * A table showing the barcodes available for this section number and the count for each

+### Second tab - Inventory:

+The user can see a list of all barcodes available for the entire dataset of waref house and the count for each.

 ## Features: